RescueSocial/Amber-Heard_Disinformation_Operations_Bots/README.md

 ### <b>Citing Research Project:</b><br>
 If interested in citing our research project in your studies, publication, journal, database, or article, please provide a link to this GitHub repository with its title and contact us for collaboration.

-We ethically did this study independently with hopes of saving a life and creating foundations to help other victims.
-Our studies create expertise for other projects, e.g., data analysis of multiple sources to connect timelines to NLP and simulations of domestic abuse situations.